antarctica/PolarRoute/docs/source/sections/ipython_notebooks.rst

 ###############################

 Route planning may also be done using a python terminal.
-This is case, the CLI is not required but the steps required for route planning follow the same format - create a digital enviroment; simulated a vessel against it; optimise a route plan through the digital enviroment.
+This is case, the CLI is not required but the steps required for route planning follow the same format - create a digital environment; simulated a vessel against it; optimise a route plan through the digital environment.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Creating the digital enviroment.
+Creating the digital environment.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A configuration file is needed to initialise the **`Mesh`** object which forms the digital enviroment.
+A configuration file is needed to initialise the **`Mesh`** object which forms the digital environment.
 This configuration file is of the same format used in the :ref:`create_mesh` CLI entry-point, and may either be loaded from a *json* file or constructed within the python terminal.